Jofra Archer would strengthen England's World Cup hopes, says Nasser Hussain

 Live on

-Speaking at Tuesday's World Cup launch event in Trafalgar Square, the former England captain told Sky Sports: "I don't know about someone getting in the XI, but the big unknown is 'can Jofra Archer break his way into the squad?'
+Speaking at Tuesday's event in Trafalgar Square to mark 100 days until the World Cup, the former England captain told Sky Sports News: "I don't know about someone getting in the XI, but the big unknown is 'can Jofra Archer break his way into the squad?'

 "Usually before a World Cup I would say 'don't make any big changes'.
 We've done that in previous World Cups and it hasn't worked.